roozy-io/idp/src/tutorials/extending-k8s.md

 kubectl get all -n marketing
 ```

-## Deploying the Operator to Kubernetes
+## 15. Deploy Ghost Operator to the Cluster

 Your operator is an application, so it needs to be packaged as a OCI compliant container image just like any other container you want to deploy.